shapeshed/shapeshed.com/content/posts/10_tips_for_good_web_copy.md

-{
-  "title": "10 Tips for Good Web Copy",
-  "date": "2006-10-11T00:00:00+01:00",
++++
+date = "2006-10-11T00:00:00+01:00"
-  "description": "Well written copy is often overlooked but is an integral part of a successful website.
-Here are 10 tips to tighten up your copy. ", "tags": [
+description = "Well written copy is often overlooked but is an integral part of a successful website.
+Here are 10 tips to tighten up your copy. " tags = ["Copy"] title = "10 Tips for Good Web Copy"

-    "Copy"
-  ]
-}
++++
 ## Keep it short

 One of the most common mistakes of web copy is that it is too long.
 There have been several [studies][1] showing people read a lot less on the web and will leave a site if they cannot find what they are looking for.
 Pages that scroll and scroll are unlikely to be read.
 Instead place a link to a downloadable .pdf file.